elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Visited links may be colored using :visited CSS pseudo class.
-But getComputedStyle does not give access to that color, because otherwise an arbitrary page could find out whether the user visited a link by creating it on the page and checking the styles.
-JavaScript may not see the styles applied by :visited.
-And also, there’s a limitation in CSS that forbids applying geometry-changing styles in :visited.
-That is to guarantee that there is no side way for an evil page to test if a link was visited and hence to break the privacy.
+  <div><strong>Interview Response:</strong> The :visited CSS pseudo-class gets used to color visited links.
+However, getComputedStyle does not provide access to that color; otherwise, an arbitrary page may determine if a user clicked a link by creating it on the page and inspecting the styles.
+JavaScript may not recognize the styles used by :visited.
+Furthermore, a CSS constraint prevents the use of geometry-changing styles in :visited.
+That is to ensure that there is no way for a malicious page to verify if a link was visited and violated a user's privacy.
     </div>
   </div>
 </details>